westerndigitalcorporation/swerv-ISS/README.md

        Specify register width (32 or 64), defaults to 32.

     --target program
        Specify target program (ELF file) to load into simulated memory.
-In linux emulations mode, program options may follow prgram name.
+In Linux emulations mode, program options may follow program name.

     --hex file
 	   Hexadecimal file to load into simulator memory.